 Every time your camera takes a photo, a tiny shutter opens and closes, often in a fraction of a second.
 But if the amount of light in your scene is low, your shutter speed may automatically adjust to let in more light by holding the shutter open for a longer span of time.

-Usually this is fine, but shutter speed is linked to ISO.
+Usually, this is fine, but the shutter speed is linked to ISO.
 If you set your ISO to a very low setting (for example, 100), your camera is on a ‘low sensitivity’ setting.
 It’s already not gathering very much light, so your shutter speed might automatically adjust to a slow speed (for example, 1/20th of a second).
 This can lead to blur, since you may shake the camera while taking the picture.

 To fix this issue, manually set your shutter speed to a higher setting, like 1/100th of a second.